mtoof/Meta-Back-End-course/Python/week2/02. Storing file contents in data structures/README.md

 ### Storing file contents in data structures
- - This project is about read a file and storing the file content in a Data structure
+ - This project is about read from a file and store the file content in a Data structure
  - Running the code will output a random pet name.